histographer/compare-backend/README.md

     "hospital": "St. Olavs"
 }
 ```
+### Get - /session
+Invalidates / logs out a session.
+Has to have query parameter `/session?logout=true`

 ### Post - /project
 This will add a project and insert images into the database